timh5011/uiuc_hep_muography_geant4_simulation/README.md

-# Geant 4 Simulation of Plastic Scintillator BC408 for HEP Muography Group at UIUC
+# Geant4 Simulation of Plastic Scintillator BC408 for HEP Muography Group at UIUC

 We simulate the passage of a 100 GeV positive muon through a volume of BC408 and collect scintillation photon hits with four sensitive detectors, to be read out into ROOT histograms for analysis.
+Scintillation light yield has been validated against the expected theoretical quantity predicted by Bethe-Bloch and Birks' Law.

 ## Table of Contents
 - [Installation](#installation)